 Any chills, fevers, or nausea you have should go away pretty quickly.
 Call your doctor or health center right away if you have nausea, vomiting, diarrhea, or a fever for more than 24 hours after taking misoprostol (the second set of pills).
 It could be a sign of an infection.

 Your doctor or health care center staff will give you written after-care instructions, and a phone number you can call with any questions about abortion pill side effects or any other concerns.
 Follow all of your doctor’s directions during and after your abortion.

-Make sure you go to for your follow-up so your doctor or nurse can make sure that your abortion is complete and that you’re healthy.
+Make sure you go for your follow-up to confirm that your abortion is complete and that you’re healthy.

 How will the abortion pill affect my periods?